huangjien/website/README.md

 - 🤖 AI-powered features
 - 📱 Progressive Web App (PWA) support
 - 🎨 Modern UI with Tailwind CSS
-- ✅ E2E testing with Playwright
+- ✅ Comprehensive testing suite with Jest and Playwright
+- 🧪 Unit tests for all components and utilities

 ## Tech Stack